Video clip

 Ingredients: 320g dates, 100g almonds, 145g shredded coconut, 3 tablespoons bitter cocoa.

-Recipe: 1) Blend the pitted dates with the crushed almonds and 90g of shredded coconut.
-2) While blending, add the bitter cocoa.
-3) Shape the mixture into 2 cm-diameter balls using your hands.
-4) Roll the balls in the remaining shredded coconut to coat.
+Recipe: 1) Blend the pitted dates with the crushed almonds and 90g of shredded coconut 2) While still blending, add the bitter cocoa 3) Shape the mixture into 2cm-diameter balls by hand 4) Roll the balls in the remaining shredded coconut for breadcrumbs.

 Keeps up to 2 weeks in the refrigerator